ibm-cloud-docs/solution-tutorials/sql-database.md

 You need a table to hold the sample data.
 Create it using the console.

 1. In the console for {{site.data.keyword.dashdbshort_notm}} click on the upper left menu icon, then **Run SQL** in the navigation bar and start **From file**.
-2. Select the file [cityschema.txt](https://github.com/IBM-Cloud/cloud-sql-database/blob/master/cityschema.txt) and open it.
+2. Select the file [cityschema.txt](https://github.com/IBM-Cloud/cloud-sql-database/blob/master/cityschema.txt) from your local directory and open it.
 3. Click on **Run all** to execute the statement.
 It should show a success message.

 ## Load data